Primary Sclerosing Cholangitis

-Primary sclerosing cholangitis is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
+Primary sclerosing cholangitis (PSC) is a rare progressive disorder characterized by inflammation, thickening, and abnormal formation of fibrous tissue (fibrosis) within the passages that carry bile from the liver (bile ducts).
 Both the bile ducts within the liver (intrahepatic) and outside the liver (extrahepatic) are affected.
 This often results in the obstruction or interruption of bile flow from the liver (cholestasis).
-Symptoms associated with primary sclerosing cholangitis include fatigue and itching (pruritis), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
-In addition, affected individuals may have dark urine, light-colored stools, abdominal pain, and/or nausea.
+Symptoms associated with PSC include fatigue and itching (pruritus), followed by yellowing of the skin, mucous membranes, and whites of the eyes (jaundice).
+Affected individuals may also have dark urine, light-colored stools, abdominal pain, and/or nausea.
 In some cases, the liver may also become abnormally enlarged (hepatomegaly).
 Scarring of the liver (cirrhosis) eventually develops and many individuals will ultimately require a liver transplant.
-According to the medical literature, approximately 50 to 75 percent of individuals with primary sclerosing cholangitis may also have ulcerative colitis.
-The relationship between these disorders and the exact cause of primary sclerosing cholangitis is not known.
+According to the medical literature, approximately 60 to 80 percent of individuals with PSC also have inflammatory bowel disease (IBD), most often ulcerative colitis.
+The relationship between these disorders and the exact cause of PSC are not fully understood.

-The most common presentation of symptoms of primary sclerosing cholangitis is fatigue and itching (pruritis), followed by jaundice.
+Common initial symptoms of PSC are fatigue, abdominal discomfort, and itching (pruritus).
+Itching can potentially be severe and even disabling.
 When the flow of bile from the liver is blocked, the bile may be absorbed into the bloodstream, resulting in yellowing of the skin, mucous membranes, and whites of the eyes (obstructive jaundice).
-Additional symptoms associated with primary sclerosing cholangitis include a general feeling of ill health (malaise); abdominal pain, especially the upper right portion of the abdomen; nausea; dark urine; light-colored stools; and/or abnormal enlargement of the liver (hepatomegaly) and/or spleen (splenomegaly).
+Additional symptoms include a general feeling of ill health (malaise); abdominal pain, especially the upper right portion of the abdomen; nausea; dark urine; light-colored stools; unintended weight loss, and/or abnormal enlargement of the liver (hepatomegaly) and/or spleen (splenomegaly).

 In some cases, affected individuals may experience episodes of fever, chills, and night sweats resulting from infection of the bile ducts (bacterial cholangitis).
-In addition, primary sclerosing cholangitis may progress to cause scarring and damage to the liver (cirrhosis) and increased blood pressure in the veins carrying blood from the gastrointestinal (GI) tract back to the heart through the liver (portal hypertension).
+In addition, PSC may progress to cause scarring and damage to the liver (cirrhosis) and increased blood pressure in the veins carrying blood from the gastrointestinal (GI) tract back to the heart through the liver (portal hypertension).
 Portal hypertension can result in serious complications including fluid accumulation in the stomach (ascites), bleeding from blood vessels within the esophagus, stomach and rectum, and hepatic encephalopathy, a brain disorder that ranges from a subtle condition with no outward signs or symptoms to a severe condition that can cause severe complications, such as confusion and coma.

-As individuals with primary sclerosing cholangitis age, they may eventually develop life-threatening complications such as liver (hepatic) failure.
-Individuals with primary sclerosing cholangitis are at a greater risk than the general population of developing a form of cancer that affects the bile ducts (cholangiocarcinoma).
+As individuals with PSC age, they often eventually develop life-threatening complications such as liver (hepatic) failure.
+Individuals with PSC are at a greater risk than the general population of developing a form of cancer that affects the bile ducts (cholangiocarcinoma).
 Approximately 8-15% of affected individuals eventually develop cholangiocarcinoma.
 Affected individuals are also at risk of developing gallbladder cancer or liver cancer (hepatocellular cancer).

 Symptoms of the following disorders can be similar to primary sclerosing cholangitis.
 Comparisons may be useful for a differential diagnosis:

-A diagnosis of primary sclerosing cholangitis is made based upon a thorough clinical evaluation, a detailed patient history, identification of characteristic findings, and a variety of specialized tests including cholangiography.
-A cholangiography is a type of X-ray test that is used to examine the bile ducts.
+A diagnosis of primary sclerosing cholangitis is made based upon a thorough clinical evaluation, a detailed patient history, identification of characteristic findings, and a variety of specialized tests.

-There is no specific treatment for individuals with primary sclerosing cholangitis.
+There is no specific, universal treatment for individuals with PSC.
 Treatment is directed toward the specific symptoms that are apparent in each individual and at slowing the progression of the disorder.